 What Is the 10-Point Grading System?

-In this system,
+In this system:

-The highest achievable grade point is 10, and the lowest is 0.
+- The highest grade point is 10.

 Why Was the 10-Point Grading System Introduced in India?

-• Standardize evaluation across institutions
+- Standardizing evaluation across different institutions

 How the 10-Point Grading System Works?

-• Grade Point to SGPA/CGPA Calculation
+- Grade Point-based SGPA/CGPA Calculation

 Marks to Grade Conversion